-Freshwater Mussel Surveys (snorkel & scuba)The Pacific Northwest is home to only a few of the hundreds of freshwater mussel species in North America, but our low diversity is composed of unique endemic species such as Western Pearlshell (Margaritifera falcata), Western Ridgemussel (Gonidea angulata), and Floater (Anodonta spp.).
+Freshwater Mussel Surveys (snorkel & scuba)The Pacific Northwest is home to only a few of the hundreds of freshwater mussel species in North America, but our unique endemic species include Western Pearlshell (Margaritifera falcata), Western Ridgemussel (Gonidea angulata), and Floaters (Anodonta spp.).
 Restoration projects can be lethal to mussels in a site, and take of these vulnerable and declining species is prohibited by fish and game agencies in western states, but historic and current mussel distribution is often unknown.
-I design surveys and sampling protocols, conduct surveys via snorkel and scuba (NAUI-certified Master Diver, Advanced Rescue Diver, and Divemaster-in-training), salvage mussels from project sites, and monitor post-relocation survival.
+I design surveys and sampling protocols, conduct surveys via snorkel and scuba (NAUI-certified Divemaster), salvage mussels from project sites, and monitor post-relocation survival.

 |